Bylaws of the Washington State Academy of Sciences

 Section 3.2.
 The President.
 The President shall preside at the annual meeting of the Academy and all meetings of the Board of Directors, shall have general supervision of the affairs of the Academy, and shall perform such other duties as are incident to the office or are properly required of the President by the Board of Directors.

 Section 3.7.
 The Executive Director.
 The Executive Director shall be an employee of the Academy and shall be responsible for the administration and conduct of the business affairs of the Academy pursuant to guidelines established by the Board of Directors.
 The Executive Director shall be appointed by and serve at the pleasure of the Board of Directors.
-The Executive Director shall have full authority for direction of the other employees of the Academy, and shall serve as an Ex Officio non-voting member of the Board of Directors.
+The Executive Director shall have full authority for direction of the other employees of the Academy and shall serve as an Ex Officio non-voting member of the Board of Directors.

 Section 3.8.
 Delegation.
-If any officer of the corporation is absent or unable to act and no other person is authorized to act in such officer’s place by the provisions of these Bylaws, the Board of Directors may from time to time delegate the powers or duties of such officer to any other officer or any director or any other person it may select.
+If any officer of the corporation is absent or unable to act and no other person is authorized to act in such officer’s place by the provisions of these Bylaws, the Board of Directors may from time to time delegate the powers or duties of such officer to any other officer or any director or any other member it may select.

 Section 3.10.
 Other Officers.
-The Board of Directors may appoint such other officers or agents as it shall deem necessary or expedient, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the Board of Directors.
+The Board of Directors may appoint such other officers as it shall deem necessary or expedient, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the Board of Directors.

 Section 3.11.
 Loans.
 No loan shall be made by the Academy to any officer or other member of the Board of Directors.